bobanetwork/boba_legacy/faq.md

 [Check out Solidity’s official documentation for more information.](https://blog.soliditylang.org/2020/11/04/solidity-ama-1-recap/)

-You can also [read up on using compilers and optimization options](https://docs.soliditylang.org/en/v0.8.4/using-the-compiler.html#optimizer-options) in Solidity’s documentation as well.
+You can also [look into using compilers and optimization options](https://docs.soliditylang.org/en/v0.8.4/using-the-compiler.html#optimizer-options) in Solidity’s documentation.

 ## Does Boba Network have a public TheGraph Node for deploying Subgraphs?